mstftikir/KN/README.md

 This is a spring boot application, maven used as a build system.

 There are 2 quick alternative ways to run the app in a Windows PC.
+The things to do to run the application on other operating systems such as Unix, MacOs etc. are similar.

 1. CLI
     - Open a terminal in a suitable directory.